Land Use and Planning Advice: Tips for Success

 If you are doing work within a watercourse corridor and/or wetlands in or within 200 feet of Lake Washington, consult with state and federal agencies about the scope of your project to find out early in your design process if there are any special concerns or modifications that should be made prior to submitting for City approval.

-Contact the Department of Ecology maintains a Permit Assistance Center to obtain statewide environmental permit information and see if your project plans need modification.
+Contact the Department of Ecology Permit Assistance Center to obtain statewide environmental permit information and see if your project plans need modification.
 Call 360-407-7037 to find out which environmental permits are required for your proposed activity.

 Review the Comprehensive Plan